 Beverly Brown Burton went from being the mother of two teenage boys, Wes (16) and Andy (14) to being childless on Good Friday, March 29, 2002.
 On July 23, 2006 she and her husband Blaine adopted Yang Xi Lu Lu, a 9-month-old baby from Guangdong Province, China—they named her Hope.
 Beverly professes that her faith in Jesus Christ as Lord and Savior enables her to live a life to honor Wes and Andy’s memories and sustains her in this journey.
 Read posts by Beverly here.

-Carol Henderson is a writer, editor, and teacher who leads ongoing writing groups and works one-on-one as a writing coach and editor.
-She also teaches around the United States, in Europe, and in the Middle East.
-Carol writes for newspapers and magazines and has edited several memoirs and essay collections.
+Carol Henderson is a writer, editor, and teacher who leads ongoing nonfiction writing groups and works one-on-one as a writing coach and editor.
+She has taught around the United States, in Europe, and in the Middle East and has written for many newspapers and magazines.
+She has edited several memoirs and essay collections.
 Her memoir, Losing Malcolm: A Mother’s Journey Through Grief was selected as a must-read by USA Today.
 Her son Malcolm died in 1982.
 Carol also leads workshops for caregivers and the bereaved.
+She is currently under contract with Heartland Hospice, training support services staff all over the country to integrate restorative writing into the hospice environment.
 She started our group in 2002.
-Read posts by Carol here and visit Carol’s blog at carolhenderson.com
+Read posts by Carol here and visit Carol’s website at carolhenderson.com.

 Dottye Law Currin has recently retired from a long career in medical education and health services research, which she began only after resolving to live life more fully and authentically after the January 1994 suicide of her 25-year old son, Alex.
 For Dottye, it has been extremely comforting to be part of a group of mothers who understands that it really doesn’t matter how your child died, rather it is the same, in so many ways, for all who have experienced that loss.
 Dottye is continuing her dedication to families in health crises through her work at the local hospital hospitality house.
 She and her husband Walt enjoy spending time at their farm in northwest North Carolina and anywhere on earth with their three grown children and two grandchildren.
 Read posts by Dottye here.